BruceEckel/functional_error_handling/Functional Error Handling.md

 """
 ```

 Now `func_a` returns a single type, `Result`.
-The first type parameter to `Result` is the type returned by `Ok` and the second type parameter is the type returned by `Err`.
+The first type parameter to `Result` is the type returned by `Success` and the second type parameter is the type returned by `Failure`.
 The `outputs` from the comprehension are all of type `Result`, and we have preserved the successful calculations even though there is a failing call.
 We can also pattern-match on the outputs, and it is crystal-clear which match is for the success and which is for the failure.

 ## Composing with `Result`